 Role of the Dental Hygienist

-As dental hygienists, we are experts on not only oral health but the connection between oral and systemic health.
-We understand that many systemic diseases and disorders have a bi-directional relationship with oral health.
-All of our patient’s health histories are important, but when considering our patient’s risk for carotid artery disease, those who have a history of carotid artery disease, hypertension, patients taking cholesterol medications, and diabetes should alert us to be on the lookout for potential CACs on their dental images.
+As dental hygienists, we are experts not only in oral health but the association between oral and systemic health.
+All of our patient’s health histories are important, but when considering our patients’ risk for carotid artery disease, those who have a history of carotid artery disease, hypertension, or diabetes, and patients taking cholesterol medications should alert us to be on the lookout for potential CACs on their dental images.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.